citp/privacy-policy-historical/n/ne/new/newyorkjobs.com.md

-> *The following text is extracted and transformed from the newyorkjobs.com privacy policy that was archived on 2016-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161123144148id_/http%3A//www.newyorkjobs.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the newyorkjobs.com privacy policy that was archived on 2018-11-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181112204355id_/https%3A//www.newyorkjobs.com/privacy.htm) for the most accurate reproduction.*

-# Privacy Policy | NewYorkJobs.com
+# Privacy Policy | New York Jobs

 ## Our Commitment to Privacy